 We regularly evaluate whether to implement changes to our organization structure to reduce fixed costs, simplify or improve processes, and improve our competitiveness, and we expect to continue to evaluate such actions in the future.
 From time to time, those changes are of such significance that we may transfer production from one manufacturing facility to another; transfer certain selling and administrative functions from one location to another; eliminate certain manufacturing, selling and administrative positions; and exit certain businesses or lines of business.
-These actions may result in a deterioration of employee relations at the impacted locations or elsewhere in McCormick.
+These actions may result in a deterioration of employee relations at the impacted locations or elsewhere in our business.

-If we are unable to fully realize the benefits from our CCI program, our financial results could be negatively affected.
+If we are unable to fully realize the benefits from our CCI program or streamlining actions to reduce fixed costs, simplify or improve our competitiveness, our financial results could be negatively affected.

-Our future success depends in part on our ability to be an efficient producer in a highly competitive industry.
+Our future success depends in part on our ability to be an efficient producer in a highly competitive industry, including our plan to eliminate approximately \$125 million of costs during 2023 and 2024 as part of our Global Operating Effectiveness Program, including \$100 million of supply costs and \$25 million of costs across the remainder of the organization.
 Any failure by us to achieve our planned cost savings and efficiencies under our CCI program, an ongoing initiative to improve productivity and reduce costs throughout the organization, or other similar programs, could have an adverse effect on our business, results of operations and financial position.